 This course involves the study of medical laboratory procedures, and covers the collection, performance and quality control for medical tests common to a physician's office, including clinical chemistry, phlebotomy, and urinalysis.
 Lab included.
-Prerequisite(s): MED220 or MED120 or MED110
+Prerequisite(s): MED110.

 MED265 Medical Assisting Externship